Stephen F. Jones

 Stephen F. Jones (born c.
 1953) is an English expert on post-Communist societies in the former Soviet Union and Eastern Europe who currently serves as Chair of Russian and Eurasian Studies at Mount Holyoke College, South Hadley, Massachusetts.

-Jones received his B.A. in 1974 from the University of Essex, his Ph.D. from the London School of Economics in 1984.
-He has taught at the University of California, Santa Cruz (1986), the University of London (1986-88), and at the University of Oxford (1988–89).
+Jones received his B.A. in 1974 from the University of Essex, his PhD from the London School of Economics in 1984.
+He has taught at the University of California, Santa Cruz (1986), the University of London (1986–88), and at the University of Oxford (1988–89).

-He specializes in the history and politics of the South Caucasus nations (Georgia, Armenia, Azerbaijan).
-Stephen Jones speaks fluent Georgian and reads Russian and French fluently.
-He has lectured at various schools in the United States and regularly briefs the CIA and U.S. State Department in the Caucasus.
+Jones specialises in the history and politics of the South Caucasus nations (Georgia, Armenia, Azerbaijan).
+He speaks fluent Georgian and reads Russian and French fluently.
+He has lectured at various schools in the United States and regularly briefs the CIA and US State Department in the Caucasus.